Next Period Recommendation Reality Check: Benchmark

 To summarize, we consider 16 models, 7 of which are neural networks, and 5 are sequence-aware.
 For benchmarking purposes, we include approaches of different types such as matrix factorization, linear models, variational autoencoders, recurrent neural networks, and self-attention-based methods.

-We adapted all the above models for the next-period recommendation task.
 Each model produced predictions in the form of sorted lists of items for the next period of one month.
 The models were all evaluated on the next-period recommendation task in the same manner.
 To train and evaluate all of the above models, we follow the preprocessing procedure of previous works \cite{bert4rec, sasrec} and use only 30, 40, and 80 last interactions for TaFeng, TTRS, and DHB datasets, respectively, i.e., roughly proportional to the mean number of interactions per user in a single period (\autoref{tab:datastat}).